Health and Safety

 FAME health and safety strategy

 We are here to help our members improve their management of safety and minimise harm to their employees, by providing guidance on best practice and helping define common standards.
-We want our members to set the example in their approach to the identification, control and reduction of risk, and to show that the right attitude to health and safety brings many benefits, to organisations as well as individuals.

 - provide support and advice to its members, highlighting best practice

 - provide legislation, policy and guidance updates and information on the latest developments

 - collect industry data to allow members to benchmark their performance

 - advocate on behalf of the sector as new legislation, policy and guidance is developed